loveguitar96/ThumbnailGeneratorClick-Recreation/README.md

 # SETUP
 EASY WAY:
 <br>
-just use the thumbnail model, everything is set up already
+just use the ThumbnailV2 model, everything is set up already
 <br>
 HARD WAY:
 if you haven't already, create a ViewportFrame